Search the Health Library

 Enter the last name, specialty or keyword for your search below.

-The Neuro-Ophthalmology Unit of the Wilmer Eye Institute specializes in patients with blurred vision caused by optic disorders, double vision caused by strokes and brain tumors, defects in the visual fields, and involuntary spasms of the face and eyelids.
+The Neuro-Ophthalmology division of the Johns Hopkins Wilmer Eye Institute specializes in patients with blurred vision caused by optic disorders, double vision caused by strokes and brain tumors, defects in the visual fields, and involuntary spasms of the face and eyelids.

 Patients referred to our division receive a complete evaluation, including: